 So, as a domestic client, your duties under CDM 2015 are usually passed on to others who are carrying out the construction work on your behalf (such as designers and contractors).
 Those carrying out the work will also have duties of their own.
 But it is your responsibility to make sure this is all in place – and in writing!

 You must have what is a called a ‘principal designer’.
 Now this doesn’t mean it needs to be your designer, or architect.
 It could be the main building contractor, or, it could even be your surveyor.
 I am aware of a recent case, not one of my clients I might add, who was having work done, received a visit from the HSE and had not got all the appropriate paperwork in place and risked a £3000 fine and a big delay on building work!

 Any designer in charge of coordinating and managing a project is assumed to be the principal designer.
 However, if they do not have a written agreement with the domestic client to confirm they are taking on the client duties, those duties automatically pass to the principal contractor.

 And finally, if your extension project is going to last more than 30 days and have more than 20 workers on site at any given point, or it is going to exceed more than 500 person days of construction work, you will need to notify the HSE as it is classed as ‘Notifiable work’.
 Another whole host of regulations to ensure you follow.
 Maybe more on that another time.

-You might also like to read our blog on the small builder and health and safety.
+- You might also like to read our article on the small builder and health and safety.